MarcosMJD/ghcn-d/README.md

         Observations with q_flag (quality flag) are discarded.
         Each row will have all observations for an specific day from a station.
 This will save space and will perform better.
         In case of several observations (by a single station) of the same type in the same day, observations are averaged. tmax and tmin observations are converted to degree.
-Max and min temperatures outside the range (-60,+60) are discarded.
+Max and min temperatures outside the range (-70,+70) are discarded.
         The transformation is implemented as a macro (process_year_table).
         The output will be a model (`stg_years_unioned`) with all years tables transformed and unioned.
   - Core (materialized=table):
     - Create `fact_observations` materialized model by joining `stg_years_unioned` with `stg_stations` and `stg_country` models.
 Generated table will be partitioned by partition_date and clustered by country_code and station id.
   - Job:
-    - For the convenient creation of the production dataset, a job will be created.
+    - For the convenient creation of the production dataset, a job `dbt build`will be created.
+    - This job can be run manually from dbd cloud or through airflow dag `data_transformation_dbt_job`, which will run on a daily basis.

 - Dashboard: Connect Google Data Studio to BQ dataset and design dashboard